The trusted source for

 healthcare information and

-Synopsis: This observational study noted that critically ill patients provided with clinical psychological support during their ICU stay had less anxiety, depression, and post-traumatic stress disorder at one year post-discharge compared to historical controls.
+Synopsis: This observational study noted that critically ill patients provided with clinical psychological support during their ICU stay had less anxiety, depression, and post traumatic stress disorder at 1 year post-discharge compared to historical controls.

-Source: Peris A, et al. Early intra-intensive care unit psychological intervention promotes recovery from post traumatic stress disorders, anxiety and depression symptoms in critically ill patients.
+Source: Peris A, Bonizzoli M, Iozzelli D, et al. Early intra-intensive care unit psychological intervention promotes recovery from post traumatic stress disorders, anxiety and depression symptoms in critically ill patients.
 Crit Care 2011;15:R41.

 In the 4-year study period, 376 patients met inclusion criteria and, of these, based on availability and willingness for interview and follow-up, 86 were enrolled in the control arm and 123 in the intervention arm.
 The two groups were well matched in demographic and diagnostic features as well as ICU course and LOS.
-At one year after ICU discharge, patients in the intervention group were less likely to have anxiety or depression by HADS score but results did not reach statistical significance.
-They were significantly less likely to have PTSD (21% vs 57%) or need anxiolytics or antidepressants; they also had better overall subjective assessment of quality of life.
-Logistic regression with some predefined variables and some selected post hoc found no clear predictors of long-term anxiety, depression or PTSD; small associations with Glasgow coma scale at admission and ICU discharge were noted.
+At 1 year after ICU discharge, patients in the intervention group were less likely to have anxiety or depression by HADS score, but results did not reach statistical significance.
+They were significantly less likely to have PTSD (21% vs. 57%) or need anxiolytics or antidepressants; they also had better overall subjective assessment of quality of life.
+Logistic regression with some predefined variables and some selected post hoc variables found no clear predictors of long-term anxiety, depression, or PTSD; small associations with Glasgow coma scale at admission and ICU discharge were noted.

-Psychological effects of critical illness and ICU care are an extremely important but poorly understood and studied aspect of intensive care medicine.
-Rates of PTSD are high though variable, estimated at 20% in one meta-analysis of 15 studies of general ICU populations, 28% in survivors of ALI, and upwards of 60% in other reports.1 Symptoms such as long-term anxiety and depression are similarly commonly noted.
-Thus, Peris et al are to be commended for considering this issue and trying to provide an intervention that may improve psychological outcomes after critical illness; they are the first investigators to do this.
+Psychological effects of critical illness and ICU care are an extremely important, but poorly understood and studied aspect of intensive care medicine.
+Rates of PTSD are high though variable, estimated at 20% in one meta-analysis of 15 studies of general ICU populations, 28% in survivors of acute lung injury and upwards of 60% in other reports.1 Symptoms such as long-term anxiety and depression are similarly commonly noted.
+Thus Peris et al are to be commended for considering this issue and trying to provide an intervention that may improve psychological outcomes after critical illness; they are the first investigators to do this.

 The study has several limitations.
 One key deficiency is that the interventions provided are not clearly defined or documented in the report, either in terms of the methods or the time spent per patient and family member; this will make it difficult for others to repeat the study or apply the interventions.
-There are several issues with the study design that limit the accuracy, validity, and utility of the results.
-Some examples include use of historical controls; lack of a priori planning of sample size thus inadequate powering for assessment of outcomes and predictive factors for anxiety, depression, and PTSD; and absence of specific data about sedative and analgesic use.
+There are several issues with the study design that limit the accuracy, validity, and utility of the results; use of historical controls, lack of a priori planning of sample size, thus inadequate powering for assessment of outcomes and predictive factors for anxiety, depression, and PTSD, and absence of specific data about sedative and analgesic use are some examples.
 There are considerable differences in the rates of PTSD observed in the historical controls here compared to rates reported for trauma ICU populations in other publications; as a result, the observed treatment effect may be exaggerated.